 When developers create and deploy applications to Azure Government services, as opposed to the global service, they need to know the key differences between the two services.
-The specific areas to understand are: setting up and configuring their programming environment, configuring endpoints, writing applications, and deploying the applications as services to Azure Government.
+The specific areas to understand are:

 This content is intended for partners and developers who are deploying to Microsoft Azure Government.

 Most of the currently available technical content assumes that applications are being developed for the global service rather than for Azure Government.
 For this reason, it’s important to be aware of two key differences in applications that you develop for hosting in Azure Government.

 - Certain services and features that are in specific regions of the global service might not be available in Azure Government.

 - Feature configurations in Azure Government might differ from those in the global service.

 - Therefore, it's important to review your sample code, configurations, and steps to ensure that you are building and executing within the Azure Government Cloud Services environment.

 Currently, US DoD East, US DoD Central, US Gov Virginia, US Gov Arizona, US Gov Texas and US Gov Iowa are the datacenters that support Azure Government.
 For current datacenters and available services, see Products available by region.